apache/trafficserver/doc/developer-guide/api/functions/TSSslSession.en.rst

 :func:`TSSslSessionRemove` removes the session entry from the session cache that is keyed by sessionid.

-:func:`TSsslTicketKeyUpdate` updates the running ATS process to use a new set of Session Ticket Encryption keys.
+:func:`TSSslTicketKeyUpdate` updates the running ATS process to use a new set of Session Ticket Encryption keys.
 This behaves the same way as updating the session ticket encrypt key file with new data and reloading the current ATS process.
 However, this API does not require writing session ticket encryption keys to disk.

 If both the ticket key files and :func:`TSSslTicketKeyUpdate` are used to update session ticket encryption keys, ATS will use the most recent update reguarless if whether it was made by file and configuration reload or API.